• Home

 How to Make It

-- Preheat oven to 400°F. Get this going first so it’s hot when your dip is prepped.
+1. Preheat oven to 400 degrees F. Get this going first so it’s hot when your dip is prepped.

-- Mix cream cheese and mayo.
-In a bowl, blend softened cream cheese and mayo with a spoon, spatula, or hand mixer until creamy and lump-free.
-If you see chunks of cream cheese, keep mixing — they won’t disappear in the oven.
+2. Mix cream cheese and mayo.
+Blend softened cream cheese and mayo with a spoon, spatula, or hand mixer until creamy and lump-free.
+If you see chunks of cream cheese, keep mixing.
+They won’t disappear in the oven — what you see in the bowl is what you get in the dish.

-- Spread into an 8×8 baking dish.
-Smooth the top into an even layer so it bakes evenly.
+4. Spread into an 8×8 baking dish.
+Smooth the top into an even layer.
+Uneven spots mean uneven browning — the thin parts cook faster and can get dry.

-- Top with parmesan.
-Sprinkle evenly over the whole surface.
-Press it down lightly so it sticks.
+5. Top with parmesan.
+Sprinkle evenly over the whole surface and press it down lightly so it sticks.
 Don’t be shy — full coverage is what gives you that golden crispy top everywhere.
+Bare patches stay pale and soft.

-- Rest 2–3 minutes, then serve.
-The dip is molten right out of the oven.
-Let it thicken slightly before people start scooping — their mouths will thank you.
+7. Rest 2-3 minutes, then serve.
+The dip is molten right out of the oven — it needs a few minutes to tighten up slightly.
+Skip the rest and the first scoop comes out soupy.
 Serve straight from the baking dish.

 Serving Suggestions